Legal provisions of COM(2021)347 - Consumer credits

 (c)the annual percentage rate of charge;

-(e)in the case of a credit in the form of deferred payment for specific goods or services, the cash price and the amount of any advance payment;
+(e)in the case of credit in the form of deferred payment for specific goods or services, the cash price and the amount of any advance payment;

 (f)where applicable, the total amount payable by the consumer and the amount of the instalments.

-In specific and justified cases where the medium used to communicate the standard information referred to in the first subparagraph does not allow the information to be visually displayed, points (e) and (f) in that subparagraph shall not apply.
+In specific and justified cases where the medium used to communicate the standard information referred to in the first subparagraph does not allow the information to be visually displayed, points (e) and (f) of that subparagraph shall not apply.

-Article 9 - General information
+Article 9

 2. The general information referred to in paragraph 1 shall include at least the following: